spectrocloud/docusaurus-versioning-template/README.md

 There are no reasons; it's just not the configuration we use for Docusarus at Spectro Cloud.
 But there are no reasons why you can't use TypeScript with this template.
 However, you will need to change the configuration files to use TypeScript.

-### ❓ I have multiple plugins in my Docusaurus site.
+### ❓ I have multiple plugins on my Docusaurus site.
 How do I handle this?

 Multiple plugins can be added to this solution.
 The most important thing is to ensure the `versions.sh` and the `update_docusarus_config.js` are updated to target these plugins.
 For example, if you have a plugin called `api`, then in the `versions.sh` you would add an entry to create the versioned content for the `api` plugin.